tokend/knowledge-base/tech/guides/transfer.md

 # Transfers

-Transferring tokens between is quite simple on TokenD.
-You need to do just one things: check the fees and send the payment operation.
-Here is the simple guide on how to do this.
+Transferring tokens between the accounts is actually simple.
+All you need to do is check the fees and send the payment operation.
+Here is a simple guide on how to do this.

 ## Fees

-Transfers between accounts may require to pay some fees from sender as well as from recipient.
-All the fees can be defined by the [Fee manager][1].
+Token transfers between the accounts can require paying fees (both the sender and the recipient can choose to pay fees for the transfer).
+The fees present on the platform are defined by the admin with the [Fee manager][1] right.

-Fees may differ for specific accounts account types or specific amounts.
-To get more detailed description about how to manage fees look our [Horizon][3] reference
+Admins can create custom fees, the imposition of which differ according to specific account, account type, types of operation, types of asset, specific amounts, etc. To get more detailed description about the fees management, see our [Horizon][3] reference.

-### Get concrete fees
+### Fees example

 Let's suppose Alice wants to send Jack 10 Banana Tokens.
 Let's check how much fees should Alice pay in this case: